n-phan/Kubernetes-Observability-Signal-Aggregator/README.md

 Each scenario fires a burst of requests, then stops.
 Pick the target in the sidebar **Service** list and click **Query** (then **⚡ Analyze with AI**).
 The Demo panel's **Reset** button restores all services to their default (no-failure) state.
+Each scenario fires a burst of requests, then stops.
+The demo stream records the exact `window_start` and `window_end`, and the UI uses that window on the next **Query** so the result is scoped to the run you just generated.
+After that query renders, **Analyze with AI** reuses the same exact window.

 ---